 Customers are exempt from their benefit port freeze if:

 If any of these situations apply, Lifeline customers may cancel their service and enroll in a new Lifeline-supported service with another provider.
 In these circumstances, the subscriber is not required to re-verify their eligibility until the end of the original 12 month or 60 day period.
-The providers shall contact USAC to facilitate sharing eligibility information.
+If the subscriber does not re-verify their eligibility with the new provider, the new provider shall contact USAC to facilitate sharing eligibility information.
+If the subscriber does not verify their eligibility with the new provider, the subscriber will not need to recertify for 12 months form the date they obtained service from the new provider.

 When the subscriber enrolls with a new service provider, the original port freeze period (either voice (60 days) or broadband (12 months)) will apply.

-Here are some common scenarios that may occur within the benefit port freeze period:
+Here are some common scenarios that may occur within the benefit port freeze: